Amazon HQ locations: Similar basics but different vibes

 Venture capitalists poured $5.8 billion into New York-area startups last quarter, more than any other region except the San Francisco area, according to the consulting and accounting firm PwC .
 Established tech giants, including Google and Facebook, have been expanding their New York footprints.

-Still, landing HQ2 would represent "incredible validation of just how far New York has come," says Jonathan Bowles, executive director of the Center for an Urban Future think tank.
+Still, landing HQ2 represents "incredible validation of just how far New York has come," said Jonathan Bowles, executive director of the Center for an Urban Future think tank.

 Waiting for a subway, Long Island City community board chairwoman Denise Keehan-Smith could envision Amazon benefiting the neighborhood.